Did you know the the meaning of the words to an old favorite Beatles song, “While My Guitar Gently Weeps…” have changed!? (Well, at least for me.)

 Here is the good (startling?) news: What has been commonly called “church” is not the place where he gathers.
 He does not dwell in buildings called “churches” or “temples”.
 He instead gathers in the hearts of men and women when and where ever they gather in His name.
 That is because in those who are born again, he is already abiding and residing within the hearts of men and women, not within the walls of institutions by any name.
 “Church” as we’ve come to experience it, for the most part has become a place you go to to be a part of a religious event.
 Depending upon where you go and who is going there with you, it may be a “good experience”, but, is it God’s best experience of His presence in the church?
 Within that question is a hint of what is amiss with our old/normal understanding of “church”.
 The picture that automatically comes to mind with the current usage of the word “church” is a place or a building (As in the question that’s commonly asked, “Where do you go to church?), or a denomination with this commonly asked question, “What church do you go to?”
 Church has become a thing or somewhere that you go to, to “do church”.
 And church there is done with an “order of worship”, or liturgy with dozens of our own variations (Which we called “improvements”.), being passed down through the centuries by tradition.
 You can count on them is some form: Welcome/introductions.
 Singing/music.
 Bible reading.
 Standing.
 Sitting.
 Offering.
 Etc., If you are Protestant your main focus is the Sermon.
 If you are Catholic your focus is the Eucharist.
 With all that, you’ve been to church where you are, for the most part, the passive listening audience.
 It’s been this way for decades.
 It’s been more or less this way for centuries.
 We have been going to an entity called the church with a separate life of it’s own which tends to tug us away from the Life Jesus wants to give his people.

 You can search all around and find some “good” churches, some with a little life.
-You can search further and find some “better” churches, some who have better life.
+You can search further and find some “better” churches, some who have better life, some with more of the life of Jesus.
 If you search really really hard you may find and experience the golden thread kept intact through the centuries by Jesus himself; the genuine functioning faith and practice of the early ecclesia which has survived the devastating effects of “The Church”.
 The ecclesia, the gathered “community” is still linked by a golden thread back to what Jesus originally intended and built, and has preserved through the centuries: A community of believers, the ecclesia, actively functioning under Jesus’ headship as he gathers them unto Himself.
 I see our time as ripe for the rebirth and renewal of the faith and the function originally given by Jesus’ disciples to the early followers of Jesus.

 So, here we are today, The Church remains as it is; The Church, with it’s perceived “normal” function as we’ve known it, built upon “the good, the bad, (and the ugly?”) traditions of men.